 The Global Collaborative Research and Education Center for Integrated Flow Science (IFS-GCORE) will conduct research on the academic foundation of integrated flow science for its deployment in diverse application fields, including green nanotechnology and fuel ammonia.
-We will promote international joint research and education with overseas centers in France, Taiwan, Saudi Arabia, and the U.S., and aim to become an alliance-type international base that

-- creates social impact.
+We will promote international joint research and education with overseas centers in France, Singapore, Taiwan, Saudi Arabia, and the U.S., and aim to become an alliance-type international base that creates social impact.

-Advanced green n - lates social impact.

-Advanced green nanodevices based on atomic layer control processes.

-Combustion phenomena in aerospace propulsion systems and energy apparatuses.

-Development of greater depth subsurface system for the resolution of environmental and energy issues.

-Development of advanced combustion technologies and reaction models for future carbon-free fuels.

-Development of integrated multiscale multiphase flow energy system.

-Theory and algorithm development for computational analysis of multiphysics problems in aeroscience.

-Theoretical design of innovative batteries based on the analysis and control of nanoscale flow.

-Integrated flow eximpers and technology to expetit its to the pollution of registal incurse.

-- Integrated flow science and technology to contribute to the solution of societal issues Advanced integrated flow science
+- Advanced green nanodevices based on atomic layer control processes - Combustion phenomena in aerospace propulsion systems and energy apparatuses - Development of greater depth subsurface system for the resolution of environmental and energy issues - Development of advanced combustion technologies and reaction models for future carbon-free fuels - Development of integrated multiscale multiphase flow energy system - Theory and algorithm development for computational analysis of multiphysics problems in aeroscience Chemical kinetics of fuels derived from renewable energy - Theoretical design of innovative batteries based on the analysis and control of nanoscale flow - Integrated flow science and technology to contribute to the solution of societal issues - Advanced integrated flow science